-This chapter discusses the 'multi-criteria and cost benefit analysis' approach to be taken in the assessment of projects.
-It establishes a methodology for the clustering of investments into projects,8 explains the TOOT and PINT approach, defines each of the cost and benefit indicators, and the project assessment required for each indicator.
+This chapter discusses the approach to be taken in the assessment of projects.
+It establishes a methodology for the clustering of investments into projects, 10 defines each of the cost and benefit indicators, and the project assessment required for each indicator.